Dhanith-Randula/Dhanith-Randula/README.md

   ## 🚀 Current Focus

-  Focused on expanding my knowledge and skills in Web and Mobile Development, I am currently working on projects that involve Flutter and the MERN stack.
-I’m continuously exploring new technologies and methodologies to stay ahead and enhance my development expertise.
+  Focused on expanding my expertise in web and mobile development, I actively work on projects using Flutter, the MERN stack, as well as PHP, MySQL, and React.
+I continuously explore new technologies and best practices to deliver scalable, efficient, and user-friendly solutions.

   ## 🤝 Collaboration
   I’m open to collaborating on exciting and challenging projects.
 If you have a project idea or need assistance with a development task, feel free to reach out!
 Let’s build something amazing together.